 - 1. Groundwater elevations in a certain year were significant and unreasonable - Set minimum thresholds above whatever was recorded in the year in question - 2.
+What is significant and unreasonable is determined at each representative monitoring site.
 Groundwater elevation minimum thresholds will be set a depth below the measurable objective at each well - Set the groundwater level goal you would like to achieve, then set a minimum threshold that allows groundwater levels to drop during a drought. - Need a way to set your groundwater level goal.
 Maybe current conditions? - 3.
+Anything that goes beyond the predicted levels under current practices is significant and unreasonable.
 Groundwater elevations minimum thresholds are set at the lowest point predicted by models if current practices continue - Extend the current rate of groundwater decline out 20 years.
 Set the minimum thresholds there. - Option is to set minimum thresholds after 5,10, or 15 years of declines at current rates - 4.
-Impacting shallow, domestic wells is significant and unreasonable - Minimum thresholds are set to ensure most shallow domestic wells have adequate water for operation
+Impacting shallow, domestic wells is significant and unreasonable - Minimum thresholds are set to ensure most shallow domestic wells have adequate water for operation - Option: set minimum thresholds excluding the very shallowest domestic wells

-- Option: set minimum thresholds excluding the very shallowest domestic wells - Option: use this as a check on the reasonableness of minimum thresholds - 5.
+- Option: use this as a check on the reasonableness of minimum thresholds - 5.
 Lowering groundwater elevations below the root zone of all (or selected) GDEs is significant and unreasonable - Minimum thresholds based on an assumed rooting depth of plants in a GDE - Measurable objectives are above this depth to account for droughts - 6.
 Lowering groundwater levels to where wells pump poor quality groundwater is significant and unreasonable - Requires data on groundwater quality with depth. - Used for naturally occurring constituents such as arsenic etc.